hlsl-tc57/tc57/proposals/NNNN-hlsl-202x-202y.md

 This proposal adopts the development of two new language versions for HLSL in parallel.
 The proposal adopts a narrowly focused HLSL 202x which will be the **first Ecma Standard**.
-The goal will be to support this langauge variant in both DXC and Clang, although DXC may not be fully conformant.
+The goal will be to support this language variant in both DXC and Clang, although DXC may not be fully conformant.

 As a target of opportunity given the ongoing work in Clang we have a set of C++